1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-Can I get tested for hepatitis B e antigen if I think I have HEV?
+Should I be tested on hepatitis B e antigen in case I suspect that I may have hepatitis E?

-What are the early signs of hepatitis E?
+Which are the initial symptoms of the hepatitis E?

-Should I see a gastroenterologist for hepatitis E?
+Would that mean that I would have to see a gastroenterologist due to hepatitis E?

 Related Blogs